-To claim the senior home renovation tax credit, you must be a resident of British Columbia or New Brunswick.
+To claim the home renovation tax credit, you must be a resident of British Columbia or New Brunswick.

-Additionally, to claim either of these credits, you must be age 65 or older, or you must live with or be preparing to live with a family member in that age group.
+Additionally, to claim these credits in New Brunswick, you must be age 65 or older, or you must live with or be prepared to live with a family member in that age group.
 In British Columbia, you qualify if you or another qualifying person in your home is 65 years old, or if you or the qualifying person is disabled and is eligible to claim the disability tax credit.
 You must have incurred eligible home renovation expenses.

-A qualifying family member may be your or your spouse’s or your common-law partner’s parent, step-parent, grandparent, sibling, aunt, uncle, great-aunt, great-uncle, child, stepchild, grandchild, niece or nephew.
-You may also claim this credit on behalf of your spouse or common-law partner.
+A qualifying member maybe you, your spouse/common-law partner, your or your spouse/common-law partner’s parent, step-parent, grandparent, sibling, aunt, uncle, great-aunt, great-uncle, child, stepchild, grandchild, niece, or nephew.

-Similar to the HATC, the eligible expenses include money spent on improvements to your home that make it more accessible or less dangerous to the senior who resides there.
+Similar to the HATC, the eligible expenses include money spent on improvements to your home that make it more accessible or less dangerous to the senior or disabled person who resides there.

-Common eligible expenses include walk-in bathtubs, grab bars and non-slip bathroom flooring.
+Common eligible expenses include walk-in bathtubs, grab bars, and non-slip bathroom flooring.
 They also include renovations to permit living exclusively on the first floor, widening of doorways, and other wheelchair or mobility-related accommodations.
-You may also include expenses related to replacing drawer pulls, handles, light switches and other elements to help a senior with limited dexterity.
+You may also include expenses related to replacing the drawer pulls, handles, light switches, and other elements to help a senior with limited dexterity.